Estelindis/gallery/README.md

 ## GDPR

 A link to the privacy policy of Gallery of Dreams is present in the footer of the index page, via the user shield icon.

+## External Links

+All external links are directly connected to Gallery of Dreams, linking to social media for the shop or its flagship artist.
+These links function as unpaid marketing, harnessing the power of the internet's "word of mouth."
+- No external links are paid or distrusted (which would require a "nofollow" relationship attribute).
+- No external links are sponsored or compensated (which would require a "sponsored" relationship attribute).

 # Acknowledgements
 The code present in the project so far follows the Boutique Ado walkthrough from the Code Institute, adapted for the different data models used in Gallery of Dreams.